-If window treatments can’t block out all the ambient light in the room, or if you still share a room with your baby, the SlumberPod privacy pod is a great light-blocking option.
+If window treatments can’t block out all the natural light in the room, or if you still share a room with your baby, the SlumberPod privacy pod is a great light-blocking option.

 The SlumberPod or the new SlumberPod HomeBase fits over your baby’s bassinet or crib, and blocks out the light for your baby while allowing you to keep the lights on in the room.

 It’s also a great item to have on hand if you plan to travel a lot and share a room with your little one.
 Not only does it block out light, it also keeps you out of sight from baby so you’re not a distraction at bed time!

 The SlumberPod fits over a standard play-yard or travel crib, and comes with poles to assemble, similar to a mini tent.